BET: Current programming

-BET Hip-Hop
+BET Jams

-BET Hip-Hop is a music video network owned by BET Networks which is exclusive to digital cable systems.
-It formerly aired some of BET's original programming such as Rap City, ComicView and the network's video countdown programs.
-After the 2015 relaunch of the former MTV Jams as BET Jams (which has much wider distribution), the channel's programming was shifted to an automated playlist made up of BET's library of older hip-hop videos.
-As part of Viacom's 2017 restructuring plan, the network was speculated to slowly wind down operations over time.
+BET Jams is an American pay television network airing hip-hop and urban contemporary music videos on a thrice-daily automated wheel schedule of eight hours outside of temporary "roadblock" closures during Paramount Global's awards events, with all of its programming currently denoted in hour blocks as BET Jams – Music Videos within electronic program guide listings.

+The channel launched on May 1, 2002, as MTV Jams, and carried that name until October 5, 2015, and was placed under BET's purview as MTV drifted away from music programming along with 106 & Park.
+The network space itself launched on August 1, 1998, as MTVX, carrying modern rock videos, and was re-focused around hip-hop music on that date, to some controversy from MTVX's former viewers.

+International networks

 BET International

 BET UK first transmitted on Videotron (now known as Virgin Media) and several other subscription providers from 1993 until 1996.

 In May 2007 by Ofcom, BET International Inc. was given a license to rebroadcast in the United Kingdom.
 BET International is the first international version of the channel and is available in Europe, Africa and the Middle East through satellite providers.
 BET launched on February 27, 2008, on Sky channel 191 and began to be carried by Freesat channel 140 on August 8, 2008.
 BET+1 is also available on Sky channel 198 and Freesat channel 141, and is free-to-air.
 BET International shows with a mix of content from the main BET channel and locally produced shows.
 An exclusive, but temporary, HD version of the channel was made to show the 2009 BET Awards on Freesat EPG 142.

 BET is additionally an associate member of the Caribbean Cable Cooperative.

 BET launched an app called BET Play allowing international access to BET content in over 100 countries in June 2016.

 The channel was shut down on April 8, 2021, with its content moved to My5 and Pluto TV.

 Canada

-BET became available in Canada in October 1997 on most pay television providers.
-The Canadian feed mirrors the U.S. feed, though certain television programs and films are blacked out.
-Until 2017, they were replaced with repeats of old music video blocks (namely BET Music, The Pull Up and BET Now).
-As of May 2018, the feed now airs current music videos and other acquired sitcoms and films in place of blacked-out programs.
+BET became available through most Canadian pay television providers on October 17, 1997, though with select programming substituted and blacked out due to domestic broadcast groups owning the rights the shows being broadcast and carrying them on another of their networks.

+In 2022, Paramount began to phase out BET in Canada due to expiring rights, a number of major providers began dropping the channel, beginning with Rogers Communications on April 1, 2022, followed by Hay Communications on September 30, 2022, and Shaw Cable and Shaw Direct on August 31, 2023.
+The Canadian feed was discontinued on all other providers nationwide on January 1, 2025.